-Aston Villa target Villarreal's Emery as new boss
+Aston Villa close to appointing Villarreal's Emery

 Villa went on to beat Brentford 4-0 on Sunday under caretaker Aaron Danks, just the side's third win this season in the Premier League.

-Emery is out of contract at the Spanish club next summer and has not yet signed a new deal with the La Liga outfit.
+Emery is out of contract at the Spanish club next summer.

+Talks were ongoing on Monday night to bring the 50-year-old to Villa, who would pay a 6m euros buyout fee to Villarreal.

-The ex-Arsenal boss joined Villarreal in 2020, having been dismissed by the Gunners in 2019.
+Emery joined the La Liga side in 2020, having been dismissed by Arsenal in 2019.

-As the successor to Arsene Wenger, Emery spent 18 months at the Emirates but was sacked after failing to win in seven games, their worst run at the time since February 1992.
+The successor to Arsene Wenger, Emery spent 18 months at Emirates Stadium but was sacked after failing to win in seven games, their worst run at the time since February 1992.

 During his stint in north London he led the Gunners to the final of the Europa League, losing to Chelsea in 2019.